Palm Products GmbH: Wolfgang Palm after PPG

 After the decline of PPG, Wolfgang Palm continued work in the area of synthesizer technology.
-For Waldorf Music he designed the digital ASIC for the first Waldorf product, the Microwave (1989), which essentially contained the complete sound engine of the PPG wave 2.2.
-Used by many professional artists (including Ace of Base and Depeche Mode), the Waldorf Wave continues to be used even after production has ended.
-Later Waldorf products like the MicroWave II, XT, Q, microQ, and the Blofeld had all or several of the original wavetables and waveshapes of the PPG Waves.
-In 2002, Steinberg released PLEX, a software synthesizer by big numbers.
+For Waldorf Music he designed the digital ASIC for the first Waldorf product, the MicroWave (1989), a hybrid rackmount module which essentially contained the complete sound engine of the PPG Wave 2.2.
+Used by many professional artists (including Ace of Base and Depeche Mode), the MicroWave (alongside its keyboard-equipped equivalent the Waldorf Wave) continued to be used long after production ended in the mid-1990s.
+Later Waldorf products like the fully-digital MicroWave II, XT, Q, microQ, and the Blofeld had all or several of the original wavetables and waveshapes of the PPG Waves.
+In 2002, Steinberg released PLEX, a software synthesizer he designed.

 Palm had a large influence on synthesis and electronic music as a whole.
 The PPG wave's unique sound, and its widespread usage on numerous electronic and new wave records could be argued to be a cause for the rise in the popularity of digital synthesis in the late 1980s and early 1990s.
 Wavetable synthesis is still prevalent and used in various hardware and software synthesizers alike, and the Wave's unique integration of analogue and digital circuitry influenced synthesizers such as the Monowave and the E-mu Emulator.